Holiday PlanningShould Parents Buy Christmas Presents For School Staff?

 Cost Averaging Our Christmas Expenses

-Each month, we save x dollars from going toward holiday expenses.
+Each month, we save x dollars to offset holiday expenses.

-We put the money we calculated into a savings account called “projected expenses.”
+We deposited the calculated amount into a savings account called “projected expenses.”

 Projected expenses are those you know you will have at some point throughout the year.

-For example, if we average the cost of our Christmas expenses to be $1500, we save $125 each month until Christmas.
+For example, if we average the cost of our Christmas expenses at $15,000, we save $125 each month until Christmas.

 If you want to buy Christmas presents throughout the year, bump the end date to October or July, but expect the projected expense to increase.